riquito/tuc/README.md

     tuc [FLAGS] [OPTIONS]

 FLAGS:
-    -p                      Display the delimiter at most once in a sequence -h, --help              Prints help information
+    -p, --compress-delimiter    Display the delimiter at most once in a sequence -h, --help                  Prints help information
     -s, --only-delimited        Do not print lines not containing delimiters -V, --version               Prints version information

 OPTIONS:
     -d, --delimiter <delimiter>    Delimiter to use to cut the text into pieces [default: 	]